Uniform Marriage and Divorce Act

 Divorce Papers > Marriage and Divorce > Uniform Marriage and Divorce Act

-The Uniform Marriage and Divorce Act (UMDA) specifies standards regarding child custody, child support, alimony (spousal support), divorce property division, divorce and marriage.
+The Uniform Marriage and Divorce Act (UMDA) specify standards regarding child custody, child support, alimony (spousal support), divorce property division, divorce and marriage.
 This extensive uniform law has been adopted by the following states.

 • Washington